aiven/devportal/docs/products/kafka/howto/kafka-prometheus-privatelink.rst

 Configuration steps
 --------------------

-Step 1: Basic configuration
+Basic configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Begin by configuring Prometheus to scrape metrics from your Aiven for Apache Kafka service.
-This setup involves specifying various parameters for secure and accurate data retrieval.
-Folowing is an example configuration:
+This setup involves specifying various parameters for secure data retrieval.
+Following is an example configuration:

 .. code-block:: yaml